Chattahoochee High School: Yearbook

-Literary Magazine
+Literary magazine

-Chattahoochee produces a literary magazine called Chrysalis that features art and writing by its students.
+CHS produces a literary magazine called Chrysalis that features art and writing by its students.

 Extracurricular activities

-CHS offers over 80 clubs.
-Notable clubs are the debate team (which has won nine state championships and been a frequent qualifier to the national Tournament of Champions, placing 2nd in 2005), Science Olympiad, Academic Bowl(which has been a constant state champion and national qualifier), Chess Club (which won the 2005 State Championship and runner-up in the 2018), and the Table Top Gaming Club which has won state 10 years in a row.
+CHS offers over 100 clubs.
+Notable clubs are the debate team (which has won nine state championships and been a frequent qualifier to the national Tournament of Champions, placing 2nd in 2005), Science Olympiad, Academic Bowl (which has been a constant state champion and national qualifier), Chess Club (which won the 2005 State Championship and runner-up in the 2018), and the Table Top Gaming Club which has won state 10 years in a row.

 Alumni Pavilion

 The Alumni Pavilion is located at the south end of the Arena.
 It contains 2046 sqft of covered space and a 744 sqft viewing deck, and consists of steel beam construction, wood finished columns, and a concrete deck.
 The pavilion is positioned as an overlook to the Arena and has hosted numerous pre-game activities such as cookouts and booster meetings.